Metalcon/tomcatPom/README.md

 ### Tomcat auto deployment

 To use auto deployment to your local Tomcat server you have to have Tomcat configured correctly.
-There must be a server `local-tomcat` in your Maven Settings file and if you have set the Maven master password the password for this server **must** be encrypted.
+There must be a server `local-tomcat` in your Maven Settings file.
 Be aware of that the credentials of this server must be set to a Tomcat user with role `manager-script`.

 Set ${tomcat.deployPath} to the path for your web application.